botarsh/The_Quanta/README.md

 <pre><h4>SOLUTION / WORKING PRINCIPLE(How QUANTA Helps)</h4></pre>
-<pre>We provide a platform which is aimed to ensure women's safety in
-our country by sharing real-time location with peoples nearby in case of emergency.
+We provide a platform which is aimed to ensure women's safety in our country by sharing real-time location with peoples nearby in case of emergency.
 Moreover, we provide a platform where they can share their problems and get the most reliable solution.
 And this is how it functions~